levansuper/skeleton/README.md

 Skeleton
 ========

-Skeleton is NodeJS library for creating OOP like applications.
+Skeletonode is NodeJS library for creating OOP like applications.
 Our library will make NodeJS (Javascript) inheritance more easy to handle and will help you to correctly organize your code;